 Fill your backpack with a few useful items such as back-to-school supplies and several very large random books.
 Put the backpack on and appear to be struggling under its weight.

 Have students comment on items they normally carry in their backpacks and how they use each.
 Ask them to guess what might be in your backpack.

 Set the backpack on the ground and begin to unload the large random books commenting on their uselessness and not really knowing why you packed them.
 Finally pull out your Sunday School lesson book, Bible or other supplies that you did need to have with you.

-Everyday we carry around worries just like a load of books that weren't ours to carry.
+Every day we carry around worries just like a load of books that weren't ours to carry.
 Have student name some worries or fears with which they struggle.
 Share a few of your own worries.
-Mine would include: worry something bad will happen to my family, worry my paycheck won't cover the bills, worry about what other think of me, etc. Can we usually fix or do something about these things ourselves?
+Mine would include: worry something bad will happen to my family, worry my paycheck won't cover the bills, worry about what others think of me, etc. Can we usually fix or do something about these things ourselves?

 Tell them that today we are going to see what God's Word says about things we try to carry ourselves such as worries, anxiety, fears, etc. and how we can learn to trust God to carry these for us.